jnysteen/FileTypeIdentifier/README.md

 # FileTypeIdentifier

-`FileTypeIdentifier` is a simple component that can match files with a user-configurable collection of file signatures.
+`FileTypeIdentifier` is a simple component that can identify files types using a user-configurable collection of file signatures.

 This component is not designed with any black-magic, super-efficient file type checking tricks in mind - it identifies a file by matching the file's signature with a user-configured collection of file signatures.